-Customers around the world eagerly wait for this day to come, expecting to benefit from huge savings and land those special deals.
-While retailers are preparing for an influx in traffic and sales.
-After all, this is the retailers time to expect an injection in their cash flow.
+Customers around the world eagerly wait for this day to come, expecting to benefit from huge savings and land those exclusive deals.
+Meanwhile retailers are preparing for an influx in traffic and sales.
+After all, this is the retailers’ time to expect an injection in their cash flow.

 But, as a marketer, what are you expecting from your Email Marketing this Black Friday?